vmware-clarity/ng-clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 As you implement your contribution, make sure all work stays on your local topic branch.
-When an isolated part of the feature is complete with unit tests, make sure to submit your pull request **against the topic branch** on the main Clarity repository instead of `angular`.
+When an isolated part of the feature is complete with unit tests, make sure to submit your pull request **against the topic branch** on the main Clarity repository instead of `main`.
 This will allow us to accept and merge partial changes that shouldn't make it into a production release of Clarity yet.
 We expect every pull request to come with exhaustive unit tests for the submitted code.